Ever have a nagging running injury that always comes back whenever you push above a certain mileage?

 What can I expect during my running analysis?

-Each session is 1 hour long and consists of complete review of running history, injuries, and shoe wear.
+The running analysis takes 45-60 minutes and begins with a complete review of running history, injuries, and shoe wear.
 It is critical for us to have a complete history of your running injuries because that will allow us to better understand your current injury if you have one.
-We will take multiple angles to determine any factors that are or could be putting you at risk as a runner.
-We will provide a real time analysis with in the clinic to help your understand your mechanics and immediate improvement that could be made.

 Will have I access to my analysis?

 Absolutely.
 You will receive a detailed video format of the analysis in mp.4 format that you can access at anytime.
-You will also receive a written analysis from the video and a detailed exercise program that is specific to the deficits that were observed the analysis.
+You will also receive a written analysis from the video and a detailed exercise program to address any problems or inefficiencies that were observed in the stride analysis.

 What should I wear to the run analysis?

 Please wear running shorts and shirt.
 Also, bring in your primary running shoes so we can assess whether or not they are supporting you ideally, and are the best fit for your feet and running style.
 If you rotate between two shoes please bring in both.
-If you have inserts as well please bring them in so we can take a look at them.
+If you have arch supports or orthotics, please bring them in as well so we can take a look at them.

 My name is Mike and I’ve been a runner for the past 10-15 years.
 Most of my time has been spent on the trails of Lady Bird Lake and doing fun runs all over town.
 When I started my marathon training a few months ago, I transitioned from the forgiving surface of the trails, to the hard surfaces of concrete and asphalt of downtown Austin.
 It was only a matter of time before the aches and pains started to accumulate.
 I joined a local running group that Carter Physiotherapy was sponsoring and I had heard Jared and Ben speak at one of our meet and greets.
 At that time, I wasn’t in any need of extra care, but I’m glad I had listened to what they said and remembered their name.